isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Aug_18.rst

       res1 <- bq_project_query('isb-cgc-myproject123', modSql[["SQL"]])

-When the model fit is finished, we will query the *model* to get information about the goodness-of-fit, and classification performance.
+When the model fit is finished, we will query the *model*, rather than a table, to get information about the goodness-of-fit, and other classification metrics.

 .. code-block:: r